netzke/netzke-core/UPGRADING.md

 There's no more need for `default_config` or any other `*_config` methods, and they should be replaced with `configure`.

 The `configure` method is useful for (dynamically) defining toolbars, titles, and other properties of a component's instance.

+### DSL-delegated methods are gone

+No more `title` and `items` are defined as DSL methods.
+Include `Netzke::ConfigToDslDelegator` and use `delegate_to_dsl` method if you need that functionality in a component.
+Thus, `Netzke::ConfigToDslDelegator` is not included in Netzke::Base anymore.